Dugtri02/Pickmin/README.md

 [Pickmin] is not affiliated with Pokémon, Minecraft nor Pikmin.
 Minecraft is a trademark of Mojang Synergies AB ｜ Pokémon is a trademark of Nintendo, Creatures Inc. and GAME FREAK inc. ｜ Pikmin is a trademark of Nintendo.
-[Pickmin] is not affiliated with Pokémon, Minecraft nor Pikmin.
-Minecraft is a trademark of Mojang Synergies AB ｜ Pokémon is a trademark of Nintendo, Creatures Inc. and GAME FREAK inc. ｜ Pikmin is a trademark of Nintendo.